The Future is in Our Hands

 - Roughly 12 billion metric tons of plastic waste will end up in landfills or littering our natural environment by 2050

 There is already 165 million tons of waste in our marine environment, of which 80 percent is a form of plastic killing marine life and polluting a once healthy and thriving ecosystem and as landfills continue to reach capacity, more are created at the expense of valuable forests and wetlands.
+If we continue on our currently trajectory, by the year 2050 there will be more plastic than fish in the sea.

 If we don’t purposely change the way we behave and consume, we will eventually have no choice but to adapt to whatever environment we are left to live within - every single one of us.
 I know these statistics were enough to encourage me to make changes, the question now is whether you are willing to join me before it’s too late.